jessicadinizz/jessicadinizz/README.md

 ### About me
 I'm a software developer and computer engineer, and I've been working with front-end for a little over 4 years.

-I spent just over 3 years as a front-end developer at one of Brazil’s largest e-commerce platforms, building fast, accessible Vue/Nuxt interfaces used by millions of people.
+I spent over 3 years as a front-end developer at one of Brazil’s largest e-commerce platforms, building fast, accessible Vue/Nuxt interfaces used by millions of people.

 Today I work as a front-end developer in a Brazilian team on a US/Dubai product, with a strong focus on performance, including shipping pages that reach 100/100 on Lighthouse.